RESOURCES to identify ADDICTION and Substance Use

 Friends, neighbors, relatives, and acquaintances are supporters in the fight to help a loved one struggling with an addiction.
 Sometimes, the assessment of the problem by outsiders is usually taken more seriously than by the immediate family or close circle of friends.

-It is important that those with an addiction come to terms with their own addictive behavior and the consequences and directly address the problem.
-Out of care for their loved one struggling with an addiction, family members and friends often seek to control the addictive behavior of the person struggling.
-However, this is not possible; each person can only control his or her own behavior and actions.
+It is important for those facing dependency to recognize their own behavior, understand the consequences, and address the issue directly.
+Out of concern for their loved one, family and friends often try to control the person’s behavior.
+However, this is not possible—each individual can only take responsibility for their own actions.

-What can I do for myself as a family member of someone with an addiction?
+What can I do for myself as a family member of someone struggling?

 Usually, a family member’s addiction affects the lives of everyone in the family.
 The following tips can help you to take good care of yourself: